Medical Female Fertility Preservation

 There have been some reported cases in which women have conceived naturally after ovarian tissue grafting.
 This treatment option has until recently been considered experimental and while it is an increasingly successful option for some women, further research is still being conducted to maximise the safety and success of this treatment.

-Melbourne IVF has been involved in extensive research for more than 20 years on ways to protect and preserve fertility in women and men who need treatment for cancer, with cancer specialists and the Reproductive Services Unit at the Royal Women's Hospital.
+Melbourne IVF has been involved in extensive research for more than 20 years on ways to protect and preserve fertility in women and men who need treatment for cancer.

 We are currently developing new ways to help protect fertility during chemotherapy or other therapies that can affect the reproductive organs.
 Our research focuses on techniques to preserve mature eggs or ovarian tissue before chemotherapy, radiotherapy or surgery.
 This research was the first of its kind in Australia and provides leadership and expertise to other clinics around the country.